clboettcher/refactobot/README.md

 ## Usage

-Use the following bash commands to access the samples:
+Use the following bash commands to run the refactoring example (tested on macOS ony):

  * `./viz.sh` to visualize the model for a sample Java file according the Spoon meta model
  * `./generate.sh` to transform the code with all given processors and re-format code according google's java coding style